 I don’t know about you, but when the days get longer, I can’t help but enjoy what it means for the children.
-It’s a time to hang out and just have fun in the sun after the confines of our cold, rainy or snowy winter, depending of course on where you live.
+It’s a time to hang out and just have fun in the sun after the confines of our cold, rainy, or snowy winter, depending, of course, on where you live.

-As we start to move toward summer though, it strikes me that so many parents spend the summer holidays desperately trying to keep their wee ones entertained.
+As we start to move toward summer, though, it strikes me that so many parents spend the summer holidays desperately trying to keep their wee ones entertained.

-Often I’ll suggest the reason why kids need downtime and find parents argue that if their kids aren’t kept busy in structured activities, or they aren’t entertaining them in some way, shape or form, then they’ll get in to stuff.
-The urge for parents to keep their kids busy is ever present, as though it’s an antidote to the terrible alternative of having nothing particularly constructive to do.
+Often I’ll suggest the reason why kids need downtime and find parents argue that if their kids aren’t kept busy in structured activities or they aren’t entertaining them in some way, shape, or form, then they’ll get into stuff.
+The urge for parents to keep their kids busy is ever-present, as though it’s an antidote to the terrible alternative of having nothing particularly constructive to do.

-Why kids need downtime; being constructive has a defined purpose
+Why kids need downtime: Being constructive has a defined purpose.

 If you are, perhaps you’re firmly seated in a nice deck chair with a book in your hand and your feet in the sand box, allowing your legs to be used as a nice bridge for the kids to run their dump trucks under.